Oil rises towards US$80 as supply concerns mount

 The Opec-led supply curbs have largely cleared an inventory surplus in industrialised countries based on the deal's original goals, and stocks continue to decline.

-Limiting the upward pressure on prices is growing supply in the United States, where shale production is forecast to hit a record high in June.
+Limiting the upward pressure on prices is rising supply in the United States, where shale production is forecast to hit a record high in June.
+REUTERS